-"And potter is angry with potter, and builder with builder.'
-(Works and Days 25)
+"'And potter is angry with potter, and builder with builder.'
+(WD 25)

-"It will turn out that many other verses of Hesiod's are quite correct about human beings and gods and also about more important subjects than what has just been men-
+"It will turn out that many other verses of Hesiod's are quite correct about human beings and gods and also about more important subjects than what has just been mentioned.
+But this verse too is obviously true and based upon experience of human nature."